 Not all farmland models necessitate active farming of perishable and annual crops.
 If you're comfortable with a delayed return on capital and would like to avoid creating an actual job for yourself, you might consider planting timber crops.
-They require minimal attention, offer tax incentives, and typically have a strong return on investing (ROI).
+They require minimal attention, offer tax incentives, and typically have a strong return on investment (ROI).

 Own land and rent to a farmer

-Investors aren’t subject to only purchasing raw land or farmland in order to run and operate an agriculture business.
+Investors aren’t subject to only purchasing raw land or farmland to run and operate an agriculture business.
 Investors can choose to establish urban or indoor agriculture farms, either doing the work themselves or leasing it to a third-party farmer.

 Invest in agriculture through crowdfunding or partnership

-Buy stocks in agricultural companies
+Buy stocks in agriculture companies

-Buy stocks in agriculture ETF
+Buy stocks in agriculture ETFs

 Invest in a REIT

 A real estate investment trust (REIT) is a company that owns or finances income-producing real estate, including agricultural land.
-The majority of the taxable income is returned to the shareholders as dividends, which can offer a lot of upside to increased demand without much risk for the investor.
+The majority of the taxable income is returned to the shareholders as dividends, which can offer a lot of upside to increased demand, without much risk for the investor.
 There are several agricultural REITs that allow investors exposure to a diversity of agricultural assets, meaning you won't put all your money into one operation.
 There are REITs that specialize in timber or farmland, for example.

 Historically, the price of food increases over time, which means it can be an effective hedge against inflation and provides a safety net against the growing trend of food insecurity in our global economy.
 As with any investment, due diligence and a proper understanding of what you're investing in are critical.
 You may wish to consult with a real estate agent in the local market, an accountant, or an attorney after doing your initial research to get more detailed information on the specific implications of the agriculture investment you're interested in.